meetecho/simple-whip-server/examples/README.md

 * The `server-shared` folder, instead, contains an example where the application pre-creates a REST server for its own needs, and then tells the library to re-use that server for the WHIP functionality too.
 A sample endpoint is created, with a callback function used to validate the token any time one is presented.

+* The `audiobridge` folder shows how you can configure a WHIP endpoint to publish to the AudioBridge plugin, instead of the VideoRoom (which is the default).

+* The `recordplay` folder shows how you can configure a WHIP endpoint to publish to the RecordPlay plugin, instead of the VideoRoom (which is the default), thus simply recording the published media to a Janus recording.

+* The `ndi` folder shows how you can configure a WHIP endpoint to publish to the [NDI plugin](https://github.com/meetecho/janus-ndi), instead of the VideoRoom (which is the default), in order to have the WebRTC stream turned into an NDI sender.
+Notice that this will fail if the NDI plugin is not available in the Janus instance.

-Both demos subscribe to a few of the events the library can emit for debugging purposes.
+All demos subscribe to a few of the events the library can emit for debugging purposes.